Lurd12/cinemagic/README.md

 # Cinema API Rest
 Simple API Rest created as a final project for Metaphorce course

-Builted using Java with springboot and maven
+Built using Java with springboot and maven

 * Endpoint
 * Simple security